Arotte/img-mosaik/README.md

 The script expects sub pictures to be in a folder named *pics*.

-It is not quick.
+It is not quick (yet).
 With a set of  around 600 subpics it takes 2-3 hours to finish the merging.